takuma1102/nonabsdid/README.md

 ## Installation

 > [!NOTE]
-> The version on CRAN might be outdated.
-Install from GitHub or R-universe for the latest version.
+> When the version on CRAN is outdated, install from GitHub or R-universe for the latest version.

 ```r
 # Development version from GitHub: